esamattis/trpc-cloudflare-worker/README.md

-# tRPC running on a CloudFlare Worker 😎
+# tRPC running on a Cloudflare Worker 😎

 With the help of https://github.com/valu-digital/npm-packages/tree/master/packages/trpc-fetch-api-adapter